saasbook/hw-bdd-cucumber/README.md

 paths of parts 1-3 of the Rails Intro homework, in which you added filtering and sorting to RottenPotatoes' `index` view for Movies.

-The app code in `public/app` contains a "canonical" solution to the Rails Intro homework against which to write your scenarios, and the necessary scaffolding for the first couple of scenarios.
+The app code in `rottenpotatoes` contains a "canonical" solution to the Rails Intro homework against which to write your scenarios, and the necessary scaffolding for the first couple of scenarios.